-(2) Remuneration for assessors, regulatory assessors, legal advisers and committee members.
-The Council may provide for the payment of remuneration to and the reasonable expenses of any assessor, regulatory assessor, legal adviser and member of the Panel, in each case in accordance with the principles laid down by the Council from time to time.
+(2) Remuneration for committee members, assessors, regulatory assessors and legal advisers.
+The Council may provide for the payment of remuneration to and the reasonable expenses of any member of the Panel, in each case in accordance with the principles laid down by the Council from time to time.